Living with a chronic ailment?

 Pregnancy is an exciting time and acupuncture and Chinese medicine is available to support you every step of the way.
-If you’re in your third trimester acupuncture can help to prepare your body for labour from 36 weeks, before then starting labour inductions in week 39-40.
+During your third trimester acupuncture can help to prepare your body for labour from 36 weeks, before then starting labour inductions in week 39-40.
 Labour inductions using acupuncture start to stimulate uterine contractions and help the cervix to soften.
-This means that acupuncture doesn’t force labour to start but does prepare your body so that it’s in the best shape for labour.
+This means that acupuncture doesn’t force labour to start.
+Instead it prepare your body so that it’s in the best shape for labour.

 Acupuncture and Chinese medicine preserve the Asian tradition of supporting mothers in the first month after delivering a child.
 This postpartum period is important and an acupuncturist is there to provide support for both the mother’s mental and physical recovery.
-Your experienced acupuncturist will work to improve your sleep, your energy levels as well as to make sure you have adequate milk supply.
+Your acupuncturist will work to improve your sleep, energy levels and milk supply.
 Acupuncture can also offer solutions to post-natal issues such as abdominal cramping, hairless, constipation, anxiety or depression and issues with urination.

 Anyone who has experienced allergies, asthma and sinus problems knows how tricky they are to treat long-term.
 Acupuncture can give you quick relief (and the ability to breathe) while herbal treatments can give you long-term help.

 Autoimmune conditions are both painful and tricky to live with long-term.
 Acupuncture and Chinese medicine work with both the endocrine (glands) and nervous (nerve pathways) systems of the body.
 This helps to calm the inflammation and cell damage caused by autoimmune conditions.
-Chinese medicine is also very helpful for treating the associated symptoms of autoimmune diseases such as insomnia, impaired digestion, headaches and hair loss.
+Chinese medicine is also very helpful for treating the associated symptoms of autoimmune diseases.
+Such symptoms include insomnia, impaired digestion, headaches and hair loss.
 If you’re experiencing autoimmune disease get in touch with our experienced acupuncturist.

-If you’ve been contemplating cosmetic surgery, cosmetic acupuncture is a simple, pain free and effective way to boost the collagen and elastin in your skin, minimise fine lines and generally give your skin a ‘lift’.
+If you’ve been contemplating cosmetic surgery, cosmetic acupuncture is a simple, pain free and effective way to boost the collagen and elastin in your skin.
+Furthermore, it is great for minimising fine lines and can generally give your skin a ‘lift’.
 It also helps to minimise rosacea, acne, eczema and psoriasis!

 Headaches and migraines can be caused by a range of different issues such as poor posture, stress and previous injuries – the list is endless!
-Acupuncture and Chinese medicine seek to get to the root of the issue to not only relieve pain quickly but also prevent it from occurring again.
+Acupuncture and Chinese medicine seek to get to the root of the issue.
+It can not only relieve pain quickly but also prevent it from occurring again.

 Surgery and medical procedures can be hard on the body and difficult to recover from.
-Acupuncture and Chinese medicine are excellent treatments to help restore the body after surgery and can help with pain relief, decreasing the need for analgesic medications as well as helping with other side effects.
+Acupuncture and Chinese medicine are excellent treatments to help restore the body after surgery.
+It can help with pain relief, decreasing the need for analgesic medications as well as helping with other side effects.

 Open Monday – Saturday.